microsoft/QuantumKatas/README.md

 * **[Grover's algorithm](./GroversAlgorithm/)**.
   Learn about Grover's search algorithm and how to write quantum oracles to use with it.
 * **[Solving SAT problems using Grover's algorithm](./SolveSATWithGrover/)**.
-  Continue the exploration of Grover's search algorithm, using SAT problems as an example.
-Learn about implementing quantum oracles based on the problem description instead of a hard-coded answer.
+  Explore Grover's search algorithm, using SAT problems as an example.
+Learn to implement quantum oracles based on the problem description instead of a hard-coded answer.
 Use Grover's algorithm to solve problems with an unknown number of solutions.
 * **[Solving graph coloring problems using Grover's algorithm](./GraphColoring/)**.
   Continue the exploration of Grover's search algorithm, using graph coloring problems as an example.